Holiday hotspots such as Malta, Ibiza and some Caribbean islands are cleared for Brits to visit without quarantining on their return.

 What are the rules for people returning from each category?

-Green: There is no need to self-isolate.
+Green: No need to self-isolate.
 Take a pre-departure test and a PCR test on day two of your arrival in the UK.

-Amber: Self-isolate for 10 days, unless you receive a negative result from a test taken at least five days after arrival.
+Amber: Self-isolate for 10 days, unless you are double-vaccinated, under 18, or receive a negative test result at least five days after arrival.
 Take a pre-departure test, and PCR tests on day two and day eight of your arrival in the UK.

 Listen to the latest episode of our coronavirus podcast